PRD: Peer Rank and Discussion Improve Large Language Model based Evaluations: Methodologies

 \subsubsection{Elo Calculation}

-Another method for calculating the performance of a contestant relative to other contestants is the Elo rating~\cite{elo1967proposed, askell2021general}.
-The Elo rating method takes a sequence of pairwise reviews and generates ratings for each contestant, with a greater rating indicating better performance.
-Based on the simlar idea, we assign different weights to reviewers based on their previous performance such that a review from a higher-weight reviewer has a greater influence upon Elo ratings.
+Another method for calculating the performance of a contestant relative to other contestants is the Elo rating~\citep{elo1967proposed, askell2021general}, which is utilized for ranking players and widely used in games (battles)~\citep{dettmers2023qlora}.
+It measures the relative skill levels of players by predicting the expected win rate against opponents.
+It takes a sequence of pairwise reviews and generates ratings for each contestant, with a greater rating indicating better performance.
+This is a more fine-grained measurement compared to win rate.
+Based on a similar idea, we assign different weights to reviewers based on their previous performance such that a review from a higher-weight reviewer has a greater influence upon Elo ratings.

 Similarly to the win rates calculation, we start with equal weights on all reviewers and then normalize the resulting Elo ratings to give weights for the next iteration.
-We repeat the Elo calculation with the new weights, update the weights based on the new ratings, and continue repeating until it converges.
+We repeat the Elo calculation with the new weights, update the weights based on the new ratings, and continue repeating until it converges. \cite{walsh2014peerrank} has proved the guarantee of convergence.
+Compared to \cite{walsh2014peerrank}, which involves student grading in the educational domain, our work focuses on peer LLM reviewers conducting pairwise comparisons of LLMs’ answers, utilizing winrate and Elo scores.
+We introduce an automatic LLM peer evaluation metric for the machine learning field and extend Walsh's convergence proof, showing our method's reliability through experimental results. \footnote{ We provide the proof of convergence of our peer rank algorithm in Appendix \ref{sec:convergence}. } More difference details are in appendix \ref{sec:walsh-diff}.

 A brief overview of the actual Elo ratings calculation follows.
 All contestants start out with an initial rating of 1000.
 On each battle, the expected likelihood of each contestant winning is calculated based on the difference between their Elo ratings.
 The Elo rating of the winner is increased, and the rating of the loser is decreased.
 The magnitude of the Elo ratings change is inversely related to the outcome's likelihood.
-In our calculations, we weight reviewers so that reviews by a high-weight reviewer cause larger changes in Elo.
+In our calculations, we weigh reviewers so that reviews by a high-weight reviewer cause larger changes in Elo.
+For more details, please refer to Algorithm \ref{algo:eloratings} in Appendix \ref{sec:detailed_elo}.